Five Signs Your Child Is Manipulating You

 Parenting Made Simple

-If your kid has convinced you to have a lollipop for the 15th time and dinner is in an hour, I get it.
+Your kid is trying his best convinced you that he NEEDS a lollipop, and you give in, even though dinner is in an hour and you really don't want him to have it.
+Kids are really good at getting what they want, but not as good at asking for what they need.
+This is not meant to shame you.
+I get it.
 I have been there.
 My goal is to help you notice the signs of manipulation and obtain the vocabulary for identifying these behaviors.
 I hope this helps you to expand your tool kit and help make your parenting life a little easier.

 Children, and athletes, thrive when they are given rules and structure.
 Of course, they also need loads of love, affection and attention.
-I am primarily a coach and strength trainer, but I love my 4 kids and spending time with them is the best part of my day.
+I am primarily a coach and strength trainer, but I love my 4 kids and I love spending time with them.
 It is challenging to be firm with children, and still feel like you are raising happy, well adjusted kids.
 Your child will only be able to manipulate you if you allow his or her behavior to be effective.
 The following are five signs your child is trying to manipulate a situation, and what you should do to regain control.

 Kids will ask for the same thing over and over again.
 This is my oldest son’s favorite manipulation tactic.
 He knows I provided a response, but he didn’t like my answer so he asks again and acts like he didn’t hear my first answer the first time.
 It goes something like this: